 Once at the center with all surfaces mopped, pick up any dirt and dust particles pushed there with a dustpan or broom, or you can vacuum as noted above with the beater bars off.
 Then carefully take your dust mop outdoors to shake, and then into the laundry room if it requires further cleaning.
 Replace runners and area rugs.

-For your home cleaning needs, call the professionals at Molly Maid, a Neighborly company.
+For your home cleaning needs, call the professionals at Molly Maid, a Neighborly companyLink opens in a new tab.
 Call(800) 654-9647 now to connect directly with your local Molly Maid.
 Click here to request service in your area.